rustamlatypov/triangle-puzzle/README.md

 ## Software prerequisites

-Built on Python 3.7 with PyGame 1.9.5.
+Built with Python 3.7 with PyGame 1.9.5.

 ## Author